nafmatos/image_classifier/README.md

 ## Command line application
 The deep neural network model built and trained on Jupyter Notebook was converted into an application that others can use.
 The application is a pair of Python scripts that run from the command line.
 * `train.py` should be used to train the model.
-Run `python train.py -h` to see instructions about how to use it.
+Run `python train.py -h` to see instructions about how to use it.<br>
 * `predict.py` should be used to make predictions, after you have trained your model.
-Run `python predict.py -h` to see instructions about how to use it.
+Run `python predict.py -h` to see instructions about how to use it.<br>
-* `test_unit.ipynb` contains some tests which were performed to test `train.py` and `predict.py` files.
+* `test_unit.ipynb` contains some tests performed on `train.py` and `predict.py` files.<br>
+___
+## Limitations
+Only `vgg16` and `densenet` models are available.
+There is a lot of room to improve the application by implementing other models which are available here: https://pytorch.org/docs/stable/torchvision/models.html.